piotr-oles/redux-executor/README.md

 );
 ```

-With this commands we can create action creator instead of executor for `firstCommand`, `secondCommand` and
+With this executors we can create action creator instead of executor for the previous example.
-`thirdCommand` example.
 ```js
 // import action creators
 import { firstCommand, secondCommand, thirdCommand } from './commands/exampleCommands';